Disability in the United States: Poverty

 Investigations on the "poverty and disability nexus" have consistently shown poverty and disability are correlated for all race-ethnic groups within the United States.
 Financial stability of people with disabilities would decrease the dependence on governmental support programs.
 Studies have been done with the U.S. Census Bureau data to examine the high prevalence of disabilities among welfare recipients.
 Thirteen percent of families with children under the age of 18, who are also receiving welfare benefits, had at least one child with a disability.
-Families with income below twice the poverty line were 50% more likely to have a child with a disability than those families with higher incomes.
+Families with income below twice the poverty line were 50 percent more likely to have a child with a disability than those families with higher incomes.
 Children with disabilities from families with annual household incomes of higher than $50,000 were more likely to attend higher education.

 Research suggests higher education does impact employment and income opportunities for people with disabilities.
 It is also noted near equivocal employment opportunities and salaries for people with disabilities to their peers without disabilities.
-While only one-fifth of people in the United States have at least a four-year college degree, some studies note possessing a four-year degree is the difference between absolute job security and joblessness.
+While only one-fifth of people in the U.S. have at least a four-year college degree, some studies note possessing a four-year degree is the difference between absolute job security and joblessness.